HewlettPackard/dc-rl/sphinx/usage/index.rst

 Reinforcement learning algorithms
 ---------------------------------

-DCRL-Green supports the two multi-agent training approaches: independent learning approach such as IPPO :cite:p:`dewitt2020independent`, IA2C that decompose the problem into single-agent tasks for learning and centralised learning approach such as MADDPG :cite:p:`lowe2020multiagent` that uses a centralised critic with decentralised execution.
+DCRL-Green supports two multi-agent training approaches: independent learning approach such as IPPO :cite:p:`dewitt2020independent`, IA2C that decompose the problem into single-agent tasks for learning and centralized learning approach such as MADDPG :cite:p:`lowe2020multiagent` that uses a centralised critic with decentralised execution.

 The following command can be used to run the MARL algorithm of choice:
-(For execution using EnergyPlus model, launch the :code:`Sinergym` environment before running the script (details can be found in :ref:`EnergyPlus enabled DC simulation (DCRLeplus)`))

 +--------+---------------------------+------------------------------------+
 | Name   |   DCRL Implementation     | DCRLeplus Implementation           |